ANNIVERSARY: Mr. and Mrs. Warren Edward Hamilton, 65th

 Warren Edward Hamilton and Clara Marie Woodrum were married on June 19, 1957 at the Elliott Ave Baptist Church in Springfield.
 He is a Navy Veteran and retired.
 She is retired from Walmart.

-They are the proud parents of Debra (Stan) Stivers of Shelbyville; Ed (Kelly) Hamilton Jr., of Decatur; Sheila (Tony) Madden, of Decatur; Rick (Renee) Hamilton, of Decatur; and Anna (the late Todd), of Finley.
+They are the proud parents of Debra (Stan) Stivers of Shelbyville; Ed (Kelly) Hamilton Jr., of Decatur; Sheila (Tony) Madden, of Decatur; Rick (Renee) Hamilton, of Decatur; and Anna (the late Todd) Bright, of Findlay.
 They have 12 grandchildren and 17 great-grandchildren.